 Children with particular skill and interest in computing and technology may inadvertently or deliberately stray into cyber-dependent crime.
-If there are concerns about a child in this area, the DSL (or a deputy), will consider a referral into the Cyber Choices programme.
+If there are concerns

 This programme aims to intervene where young people are at risk of committing, or being drawn into, low level cyber-dependent offences and divert them to a more positive use of their skills and interests.